voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 - Multiple predictions can match to the same crowd ground truth object, but only one counts as a true positive, the others are ignored (unlike COCO).
-  If the crowd is unmatched by any prediction, it is a false negative.
+  If the crowd is not matched by any prediction, it is a false negative.

 - (Unlike COCO) If a prediction maximally overlaps with a non-crowd ground truth object that has already been matched (by a higher confidence